-If you want to make your application for school administration positions stand out, then you should consider sending a philosophy of digital leadership statement along with your resume and cover letter.
+Suppose you want to make your application for school administration positions stand out.
+In that case, you should consider sending a philosophy of digital leadership statement along with your resume and cover letter.

 Every aspect of society is growing more reliant on technology, so it only makes sense that schools are now harnessing digital technologies to enrich instruction throughout their classrooms.

-As there are a growing number of techno-babies who can expertly handle iPads and similar devices long before learning how to tie their shoelaces, schools are now tapping into this area more and more.
-Therefore, if you are seeking a position in school administration with dreams of leading a school, you need to establish a vision for the effective use of school educational technology if you want to gain an edge over other applicants.
+As there are a growing number of techno-babies who can expertly handle iPads and similar devices long before learning how to tie their shoelaces, schools are tapping into this area more and more.
+Therefore, if you seek a position in school administration with dreams of leading a school, you need to establish a vision for the effective use of school educational technology to gain an edge over other applicants.